Kaboom242/quillquest-stories/Golemheart/StoryChecklist.md

 - Scene endings set up new challenges or turning points.
 - Be as specific as possible, avoiding having the same challenge for multiple steps.
 - Character choices drive the action; failures or partial successes lead to new problems.
-- All world facts (magic, history, culture, character backgrounds) match the World Bible.
-- No anachronistic references or out-of-place details.
-- Character abilities, relationships, and personalities are consistent with previous chapters, and Narative-bible.md
-- Check that all outline Story beats follow a logical progression that makes sense.

 Rate only: PASS/NEEDS REVISION + specific fixes needed